liquity/bold/README.md

 Upon each redemption of x BOLD:

-`baseRate` is decayed based on time passed since the last fee event `baseRate` is incremented by an amount proportional to the fraction of the total BOLD supply to be redeemed, i.e. `x/total_bold_supply`
+- `baseRate` is decayed based on time passed since the last fee event and incremented by an amount proportional to the fraction of the total BOLD supply to be redeemed, i.e. `x/total_bold_supply`

-The redemption fee percentage is given by `min{REDEMPTION_FEE_FLOOR + baseRate , 1}`.
+The redemption fee percentage is given by `min(REDEMPTION_FEE_FLOOR + baseRate , 1)`.

-### Redemption fee decay

-When the `baseRate` is elevated above the fee floor - e.g. after a redemption happens - it exponentially decays back down to the fee floor.

 ### Redemption fee during bootstrapping period